 - ADR Handbook for Judges by Donna Stienstra and Susan M. Yates – A cast of experts explains the ins and outs of every kind of court ADR program in this 500+ page book from the ABA.
 It is more than a "handbook," and useful to anyone working on court ADR programs, not just judges.

 - RSI's Research Library – Database Search – Suggested search terms include program design and implementation; ethics; standards

 Lawyers educating about ADR

 Good resources for handouts at bar functions, community meetings, law firm gatherings, etc. are:

-- Court ADR Pocket Guide – A quick tour through the what, how and why of court ADR
+- Court ADR Basics – A quick tour through the what, how and why of court ADR

 - "Mediation Can Bring Gains, But Under What Conditions?" by Jennifer Shack – Summarizes what was found in the bibliography

 - "What You Need to Know about Dispute Resolution: The Guide to Dispute Resolution Processes" by the American Bar Association – Gives short explanations of the many dispute resolution processes available through court programs and private entities

 - Links to organizations and court offices of court ADR across the country can be found on our Court ADR Across the U.S. page.

 - "Alternative Dispute Resolution: Options for Resolving Your Dispute" from the California Judicial Council – A guide for those new to ADR, it includes information on major dispute resolution processes and when they are most appropriate.

 - RSI's Research Library – Database Search – Suggested search terms include appropriateness, benefits of ADR

 Legal aid lawyers